-(1) There shall be a regional police court at each regional headquarters which shall have both original and appellate jurisdiction to try and determine all disciplinary cases.

-- (2) The regional police court shall consist of- - (a) a presiding chairperson who shall not be below the rank of assistant superintendent; - (b) two or four other police officers not below the rank of corporal; and - (c) an independent prosecutor who may be an officer of the criminal investigation department. - (3) The quorum of the regional police court shall be three members, including the chairperson. - (4) The regional police court shall be competent to award punishments in accordance with the Schedule to this Act. - (5) Where the regional police court has no jurisdiction to award a punishment, it shall convict the defaulter and submit a record of the proceedings to the inspector general, who may present the proceedings to the police council appeals court with recommendations, for awarding punishment. - (6) If the punishment awarded under subsection (5) involves dismissal of a senior police officer, the record shall be submitted to the police authority.
+- (1) There shall be a regional police court at each regional headquarters and extra regional headquarters which shall have both original and appellate jurisdiction to try and determine all disciplinary cases. - [subsection (1) amended by section 24 of Act 16 of 2006] - (2) The regional police court shall consist of- - (a) a presiding chairperson who shall not be below the rank of assistant superintendent; - (b) two or four other police officers not below the rank of corporal; and - (c) an independent prosecutor who may be an officer of the criminal investigation department. - (3) The quorum of the regional police court shall be three members, including the chairperson. - (4) The regional police court shall be competent to award punishments in accordance with the Schedule to this Act. - (5) Where the regional police court has no jurisdiction to award a punishment, it shall convict the defaulter and submit a record of the proceedings to the inspector general, who may present the proceedings to the police council appeals court with recommendations, for awarding punishment. - (6) If the punishment awarded under subsection (5) involves dismissal of a senior police officer, the record shall be submitted to the police authority.